Goal of the conference

 Student paper prize

 Since 2011, QCrypt features a prize for the best student submission.
 A submission is eligible for the student prize if and only if the main author(s) is/are a student(s) at the time of the submission and will present the work at QCrypt.
 Eligibility can only be indicated at the time of submission.
+In very exceptional cases, including but not limited to parental leave or visa denial, a submission may still be considered eligible even if it is not presented by the/a student.
+Such exceptions must be approved by the PC chairs before the start of the conference.
 The student(s) are responsible for notifying all authors that the paper was nominated for the student prize, and all authors have 14 days following submission to voice any disagreements about the paper’s nomination to the PC chair.
 The PC chair is free to ask for any clarifications regarding the students’ contributions at any time.

 The PC may select a number of submissions for a shortlist for the best student paper prize.
 A final decision is made during QCrypt or by video at the discretion of the PC chair, following a short interview of the student(s).
 Being shortlisted for the best student award is a competitive distinction even if the student(s) are not chosen for the best student paper award.